PassbirdCo/MetaKeepCodeSamples/lambda/voting/README.md

 The demo application allows you to register and vote for the candidate.

+# Get Candidate Details

+Once the user is registered as a candidate, you can click on the `Vote Candidate`.
+This will open a new page.

+Enter the Email ID of the registered Candidate

+Click Submit.
+Once you click on Submit, the candidate's wallet Address and total number of votes will be displayed.

+**Note:** In case of non registered Candidate, the UI will show an error.

 ## User Guide

 You can find detailed instructions on using this repository and many tips in [its documentation](https://docs.metakeep.xyz/reference/lambda-101).